From Apple and Google to Indeed, COVID-19 variants delay the return to office

 In the spring, as COVID-19 vaccination rates rose and the pandemic ebbed, employers began planning to bring workers back to the office, anticipating a broad return to some semblance of "normal," or at least traditional work life, by early September.

-But with the rise of the highly contagious Delta variant, many corporations are now putting those plans on hold and extending the work-from-home period indefinitely, out of concern for employees' health and safety.
+But with the rise of the highly contagious Delta variant, some major corporations are now putting those plans on hold and extending the work-from-home period well into October and even to January 2022, out of concern for employees' health and safety.

 Delays — and more delays

-Apple CEO Tim Cook acknowledged the unpredictable nature of COVID-19 and the Delta variant, in particular, which has forced corporations like his to backtrack on plans to reopen fully.
+Apple CEO Tim Cook recently acknowledged in a conference call with stock analysts the unpredictable nature of COVID-19 and the Delta variant, in particular, which has forced corporations like his to backtrack on plans to reopen fully.

 Apple is hardly alone in delaying calling workers back to the physical workplace.